Most Popular

 Insufficient flow rates can arise due to various reasons, such as damaged impellers, inadequate speed, excessively high head, and blockages in the pipe containing foreign particles.

 A common and critical issue is the inability of the diaphragm booster pump to pump liquid.
-This problem has various potential causes.
+This problem with the booster pump function has various potential causes.
 Firstly, check for air leaks in the pump's suction pipeline, ensure the removal of air from the suction pipe, verify an adequate volume of liquid in the pump, inspect for blockages in the suction pipe, and check if the pump is not running in reverse (especially after motor replacement or power line maintenance).
 Additionally, consider the pump's suction height, ensuring it is not too high.
 If issues persist, disassemble the pump for a detailed examination, checking for shaft breakage and the integrity of dynamic and static rings.
 Ensure the rotor can move slightly axially.
 If axial movement is difficult, inspect if the carbon bearing is excessively tight with the pump shaft.

 Sometimes, despite multiple attempts at repairs, issues persist.
 In such cases, it's crucial to examine the proper functioning of the magnetic coupling.
 Bearings, inner magnetic rotors, and isolation sleeves generate heat during operation, leading to elevated temperatures.
 The rise in temperature can cause a decrease in power transmission, posing challenges for diaphragm booster pumps handling easily vaporizable liquids.
 The power transmission of magnetic steel decreases continuously with increasing temperature.
 Generally, the decrease in transmission capacity is reversible below the magnetic steel's working limit temperature, but it becomes irreversible above this limit.
 In situations where slippage (loss of synchronization) occurs in the magnetic coupling, the eddy current heat in the isolation sleeve increases sharply, causing a rapid temperature rise.
 Without timely intervention, this can lead to demagnetization of the magnetic steel, resulting in the failure of the magnetic coupling.
 Therefore, diaphragm booster pumps should be designed with reliable cooling systems.